Route Planning: The Complete Guide

 What is Route Planning?

 Route planning is the strategic process of determining the optimal sequence to serve each stop or waypoint along a given route.
-While traditionally associated with finding the shortest path between destinations, modern route planning encompasses a broader set of considerations.
+While traditionally associated with finding the shortest path between destinations, it now encompasses a broader set of considerations.

 Delivery route planning involves weighing various factors, such as time constraints, delivery windows, and the need to accommodate future pickups or drop-offs.
 Route management is a dynamic process that requires careful analysis of specific requirements unique to each route.